ericsoft123/web_scraping/README.md

 ## Note:

-* Please copy .env content inside .env.example and rename it .env or let me know if i can send it to you if you do not have it
+* Please copy .env content inside envexample.txt and rename it .env without .txt or copy .env file on same location with envexample.txt

 ## Prerequisites